Belinda Probert: Career

-At the beginning of 2006 she moved to Victoria for a five-year appointment as Dean of the Faculty of Arts at the University of Melbourne (2006–2007).
+At the beginning of 2006, she moved to Victoria for a five-year appointment as dean of the Faculty of Arts at the University of Melbourne (2006–2007).
 She began her task of guiding the Faculty through a difficult and controversial restructure of the university to a two-tier US-style teaching model that involved significant cuts (including shedding the Department of Geography and Environmental Studies) and strident staff reaction.
 She resigned after only sixteen months, citing personal reasons: she wanted time to care for her elderly mother in France and to be with her daughter in London.

-She returned, however, to Australia the following year as Deputy Vice-Chancellor at La Trobe University (2008–2012), When the university restructured in 2011 with the departure of the Vice-Chancellor, she retired from active university service to focus on policy and research work, remaining an Adjunct Professor role in the College of Arts, Social Sciences and Commerce at the university.
+She returned, however, to Australia the following year as deputy vice-chancellor at La Trobe University (2008–2012), When the university restructured in 2011 with the departure of the vice-chancellor, she retired from active university service to focus on policy and research work, remaining an adjunct professor role in the College of Arts, Social Sciences and Commerce at the university.

-Probert was a Director of the Methodist Ladies College, Melbourne (2010–2013) during which time the Board controversially dismissed the Principal for having received significant overpayments.

 She was seconded to the Office for Learning and Teaching in the Department of Education (2013–2015), and has acted as a consultant and media commentator in educational services.